trakt/script.trakt/README.md

 ###Contribute

 ####Pull requests
 * Please make your pull requests on the branch named "dev" only.
+* Please don't add pull requests for translation updates these have to go work their way through the translation workflow (see [Translations](#translations))

 ####Translations
 * Translations are done via the Transifex project of Kodi.
 If you want to support translation efforts, read [this] (http://kodi.wiki/view/Translation_System) and look for script-trakt under the XBMC Addons project in Transifex.